BenSaunders27/ProgressiveTransformersSLP/README.md

 # Data

+Pre-processed Phoenix14T data can be requested via email at b.saunders@surrey.ac.uk.
+If you wish to create the data yourself, please follow below:

 Phoenix14T data can be downloaded from https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/ and skeleton joints can be extracted using OpenPose at  https://github.com/CMU-Perceptual-Computing-Lab/openpose and lifted to 3D using the 2D to 3D Inverse Kinematics code at https://github.com/gopeith/SignLanguageProcessing under 3DposeEstimator.

 Prepare Phoenix14T (or other sign language dataset) data as .txt files for .skel, .gloss, .txt and .files.
 Data format should be parallel .txt files for "src", "trg" and "files", with each line representing a new sequence: